Hannah Place provides support to young women with their pregnancy and parenting so that they can build and maintain a strong bond with their baby.

 - In need of parenting support and stability

-Department for Child Protection staff, please contact Matching and Allocation with a detailed support plan.
+Department for Child Protection staff, please contact Matching and Allocation unit (PSU) with a detailed support plan.

-Referring agencies will continue to support the young women they refer as long as accommodated with Hannah Place.
+Referring agencies will continue to support the young women they refer for the duration of their stay at Hannah Place.

 Where: Hannah Place is located at Pooraka in Adelaide’s northern suburbs.